towhee-io/towhee/towhee/doc/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Towhee Trainer's documentation!
+Welcome to Towhee's documentation!
 ==========================================

 .. toctree::
    :maxdepth: 3
    :caption: Contents:

+   data_collection/index

    trainer/trainer
    trainer/trainer.optimization